 WriteAngles: A Straw Dog Writers Guild Conference, is scheduled for Saturday April 6, 2024.
 This is the revival of a conference that served Western Massachusetts writers for over 30 years until it was cancelled in 2020 due to the pandemic.
+Click HERE to go to Conference portal.

 First held in 1987, WriteAngles was sponsored by the local chapter of the National Writers Union until 2007, when it became an independent project run by volunteers.
 The one-day conference, by writers, for writers, was featured in Writer’s Digest “Conference Scene” as a “budget-friendly event.”
 Despite low registration fees, it was able to distribute grants to western Massachusetts organizations that promote writing and reading.
 Keynote speakers over the years included Elinor Lipman, Marilynne Robinson, Jonathan Harr, Barry Werth, Madeleine Blais, Suzanne Strempek Shea, Dennis Lehane, Augusten Burroughs, Martín Espada, Breena Clarke, Patricia Smith, Magdelena Gómez, Andre Dubus III, Julia Glass, Richard Russo, Roland Merullo, Jane Yolen, Maria Luísa Arroyo, Ann Hood, Pat Schneider, David Anthony Durham, Susan Stinson, and Grace Paley.